Hazel D. Hansen: Career

 In 1928, she became an instructor in the Department of Classics at Stanford University.
 Hansen was known for her work in the field of Aegean prehistory.
 In 1931 was became an assistant professor at Stanford University.
 She was promoted to associate professor in 1935, and to full professor in 1940.

 In 1960 Hansen founded the Stanford branch of the American Institute of Archaeology.

 Research

 Hansen is known for her investigations into the history of Greece.
 Several trips to Thessaly in the years 1923-1924 led to her work focus in Thessalian topography and prehistory.
 Hansen's interest on the Greek island Skyros, led her to spend many summers cataloguing and excavating the island.
-Through her her work the island of Skyros was able to establish its first museum displaying the excavations of pottery and other objects which she had found in graves.
+Through her work the island of Skyros was able to establish its first museum displaying the excavations of pottery and other objects which she had found in graves.
 The Archaeological Service of the Greek Ministry asked Hansen to write a guidebook for the Skyros museum.
 In the 1930s, Hansen talked about her work on an excavation in Athens.

 Hansen also worked with students at Stanford to assemble shards of pottery, the resulting pieces were collected into a workshop at Stanford.

 Hansen died on 19 December 1962 at the Stanford Hospital in Palo Alto, due to an ongoing heart condition.